 Reference checks are a useful way for employers to gather information about applicants that they might not discover through the application and interview process.
 However, despite the usefulness of reference checking, many employers are legitimately concerned about lawsuits from former employees based on information provided in response to a request for a reference.
-This creates a catch-22 for employers.
+This creates a quandary for employers.

 To deal with employers' reluctance to provide information about former employees, a number of states have enacted laws “immunizing” employers against employee claims over such disclosures.
 The immunity laws generally provide protection from claims for defamation of character.